NestorDR/learn-hooks/README.md

 This simple example allows you to test useState and useEffect, along with some React-Bootstrap controls.

 #### useState
 It's the React.Js hook that allows to manage states within a functional component.
-It would be the equivalent of this.state / state.
+It would be the equivalent of **this.state** / **state** of a class component.

 #### useEffect
 It's the hook of React.Js that allows to carry out secondary effects in functional components.
-It is equivalent to **componentDidMount**, **componentDidUpdate** and **componentWillUnmount** combined.
+It is equivalent to **componentDidMount**, **componentDidUpdate** and **componentWillUnmount** combined, of a class component.

 By using this hook, we tell React.Js that the component must do something after it is rendered.

+## Available Scripts

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

 In the project directory, you can run: